 Case 4 obviously needs no status field or other indication.
-Note that Software may be able to determine that the TPM is in a hung or error state, even though the TPM cannot.
-For instance, if the TPM hangs in a microcode loop, then status fields would never be updated.
-Software could detect this case if it has sent a command and the TPM's registers are not updated within the required timeout.
+Note that Software may be able to determine that a TPM is in a hung or error state, even though a TPM cannot.
+For instance, if a TPM hangs in a microcode loop, then status fields would never be updated.
+Software could detect this case if it has sent a command and a TPM's registers are not updated within the required timeout.